Mohanlal: Continued commercial success (2010–2015)

+Career progression and commercial fluctuations (2016–2024)

 In 2016, Mohanlal had four releases, which had a combined gross collection of ₹378 crore worldwide, making him fourth (behind Aamir Khan, Akshay Kumar, and Salman Khan) among the top Indian actors with highest box office receipts in the year, and in top position among South Indian actors.
 His first release in the year was the Telugu film Manamantha, a family drama directed by Chandra Sekhar Yeleti.
+For this film, he dubbed in Telugu.
 His following release was another Telugu film Janatha Garage, an action drama directed by Koratala Siva.
-It became the highest-grossing Telugu film of 2016 and one of the highest-grossing Telugu films ever, with a gross collection of over ₹135 crores worldwide.
-His first Malayalam release that year was the Priyadarshan-directed crime-thriller Oppam, in which he played a blind man.
-The film became the highest-grossing Malayalam film of 2016 within its first 2 weeks of theatrical run.
+It became the highest-grossing Telugu film of 2016 and one of the highest-grossing Telugu films, with a gross collection of over ₹135 crore worldwide.
+His first Malayalam release that year was the crime-thriller Oppam, directed by Priyadarshan in which he played a blind man.
+The film became one of the highest-grossing Malayalam film of 2016.
 It crossed the ₹50 crore mark at the box office within one-and-a-half months, and grossed over ₹65 crore worldwide.
-He acted as a hunter in his following release, the action film Pulimurugan.
+He acted as a hunter in his following release, the action film Pulimurugan, his last release of the year.
 It became the highest-grossing Malayalam film ever and is the first Malayalam film to gross over ₹100 crore at the box office.
 The film has so far collected ₹152 crore worldwide.
-The next year, he acted in another 50 crore film; Munthirivallikal Thalirkkumbol.
-The next film he acted in was 1971: Beyond Borders directed by Major Ravi.
-It was a film based on the 1971 India-Pakistan war.
-The next film he acted in was Velipadinte Pusthakam directed by Lal Jose.
-It was the first film of Mohanlal-Laljose combo.
-It was followed by Villain directed by B. Unnikrishnan.
-Villain was an emotional thriller.
-Next year he acted in fantasy drama film Odiyan, directed by V. A. Shrikumar Menon.
-The film was written by Harikrishnan; it is based on the legend of the Odiyan clan.
-The next film he acted in was Lucifer (2019 Indian film) directed by Prithviraj Sukumaran and written by Murali Gopy which grossed 175 crore at the box office It is currently the highest earned Malayalam movie, grossing over ₹200 crore, which includes box office collections and the earnings from the sale of its satellite rights, digital streaming rights and TV rights in other languages.
+The film received positive response for his performance and Paresh C. Palicha stated, "It is Mohanlal's calibre as an actor that makes this thriller a really thrilling experience."
+The next year in 2017, he acted in Munthirivallikal Thalirkkumbol (2016) which grossed 50 crore at the box office.
+He then appeared in 1971: Beyond Borders directed by Major Ravi and was based on the 1971 India-Pakistan war.
+He played dual roles of Colonel Mahadevan and Major Sahadevan.
+The next film he acted in was Velipadinte Pusthakam directed by Lal Jose in their first colloboration.
+It was followed by the action thriller Villain directed by B. Unnikrishnan.
+It was his last release of the year and became one of his highest grossing film.

-Mohanlal's period drama film Marakkar: Arabikadalinte Simham, directed by Priyadarshan won the best feature film award in 67th National Award for the year 2019.
-The film released on December 2, 2021, in theatres.

-Mohanlal starred in thriller film Drishyam 2, directed by Jeethu Joseph.
-The film released in February 2021, also stars Meena, Ansiba Hassan and Esther Anil.